CodeWithUma/ecommerce_project/README.md

 1/ There is an error while installing Angular Material in my angular app.
 2/ The reason behind this was 'ng-bootstrap' has already been installed in my angular app.
 3/ So, cannot install angular material in my app.

+## Error in SPEC file, do this:-
+1/ Use these commands:-
+    a/ npm upgrade
+    b/ npm install --save-dev "@types/jasmine"
+2/ then in app.component.spec.ts import { } from 'jasmine';